scaleoutsystems/fedn/docs/projects.rst

 Environment
 ^^^^^^^^^^^

-The software environment to be used to exectute the entry points.
-This should specify all client side dependencies of the project.
+It is assumed that all entry points are executable within the client runtime environment.
+As a user, you have two main options to specify the environment:

+    1. Provide a ``python_env`` in the ``fedn.yaml`` file.
+In this case, FEDn will create an isolated virtual environment and install the project dependencies into it before starting up the client.
 FEDn currently supports Virtualenv environments, with packages on PyPI.
-When a project specifies a **python_env**, the FEDn client will create an isolated virtual environment and install the project dependencies into it before starting up the client.
+    2. Manage the environment manually.
+Here you have several options, such as managing your own virtualenv, running in a Docker container, etc. Remove the ``python_env`` tag from ``fedn.yaml`` to handle the environment manually.

 Entry Points
 ^^^^^^^^^^^^